 Understanding Puppy Teeth Stages

-The development of a puppy's teeth is an interesting process as some phases have an important function for the puppy's development.
-A puppy's teething stage goes through several processes just as it happens in humans, with milk teeth falling out and the eruption of permanent teeth.
+The development of a puppy's teeth is an interesting process, as some phases have an important function in the puppy's development.
+The teething journey includes multiple phases, including milk teeth falling out and the eruption of permanent teeth.

-If you are interested in the why's and how's of a puppy's teeth development, this article will provide you with something to "put your teeth into."
+If you are interested in the whys and hows of a puppy's teeth development, this article will provide you with something to "sink your teeth into."
 In this article you'll be learning about: